 Yubikey.
-The Yubikey is supported in all modes: AES (Yubikey), hotp_token and Yubico Cloud.
+The Yubikey is supported in all modes: AES (Yubikey), HOTP and Yubico Cloud.
 You can initialize the Yubikey yourself, so that the secret key is not known to the vendor.

 eToken Pass.
 The eToken Pass is a push button token by SafeNet.
 It can be initialized with a special hardware device.
 Or you get a seed file, that you need to import to privacyIDEA.
-The eToken Pass can run as hotp_token or totp_token token.
+The eToken Pass can run as HOTP or TOTP token.